XPBytes/old.xpbytes.com/src/articles/control-flow-in-reduce-inject-ruby.md

   **Note** that you’re not really _reducing_ the current collection to a _smaller_ result, but instead conditionally or unconditionally _map_ values.
-- you want logic in your block without repeating the result value (because you _must_ provide a return value when using [`reduce`][reduce])
+- you want logic in your block without repeating the result value (because you _must_ provide a return value when using [`reduce`][ref-reduce])

 ## My use case

-The reason I looked into control flow using reduce is because I was iteration through a list of value object that represented a migration.
-Without using [`lazy`][ref-lazy], I wanted an elegant way of representing when these migrations should run, so used a semantic version.
+The reason I looked into control flow using `reduce` is because I was iterating through a list of value objects that represented a migration path.
+Without using [`lazy`][ref-lazy], I wanted an elegant way of representing when these migrations should run, so used semantic versioning.
 The migrations enumerable is a sorted list of migrations with a semantic version attached.

 ```ruby